elastic/connectors/docs/reference/box.md

 #### Create Box User Authentication (OAuth 2.0) Custom App

-You'll need to create an User Authentication (OAuth 2.0) app in the Box developer console by following these steps:
+You'll need to create an OAuth app in the Box developer console by following these steps:

 1. Register a new app in the [Box dev console](https://app.box.com/developers/console) with custom App and select User authentication (OAuth 2.0).

-2. Add elasticsearch index URL in Redirect URIs
+2. Add your Elasticsearch endpoint URL to **Redirect URIs**.

 3. Check "Write all files and folders stored in Box" in Application Scopes.

-4. Once the app is created, users can have Client ID and Client secret on the configuration tab.
+4. Once the app is created, **Client ID** and **Client secret** values are available in the configuration tab.
+Keep these handy.

 #### Generate a refresh Token